Genre

 THE SEEN – ARCHIVE : Volume II

+Available as a 320k MP3 or 16bit FLAC download.
 Mark Wastell has been organising larger formations of musicians, collectively known as THE SEEN, for over 10 years.
 Using predominantly improvised material with occasional instructions or themes distributed to individual musicians just prior to performance.
 No formation has ever been repeated, THE SEEN never stays static.
 Register of previous participants include Tetuzi Akiyama, Mattin, Michael Duch, Graham Halliwell, Andrea Neumann, Rhodri Davies, Paul Hood, Takehiro Nishide, Annette Krebs, Lee Gamble, Matt Davis, Joe Williamson, Wolfgang Fuchs, Burkhard Beins, Tomas Korber, Paul Abbott, Ben Owen, Jonathan McHugh, Jane Dickson, Olie Brice, Dimitra Lazaridou-Chatzigoga, Bertrand Denzler, Angharad Davies, David Toop, Chris Burn, Richard Sanderson, Dominic Lash, Yoni Silver, Graham MacKeachan, John Butcher and Jason Kahn.
 “With The Seen, everything is up for grabs.
 Even the act of listening – so sacrosanct in the world of improvisation – becomes problematized, for in such a tapestry of sound and silence how can one process what’s happening at any one moment?
 Yet this impossibility of total response provides opportunities to form clusters within the whole, that break apart and reform in different configurations as things develop.
 For listeners, too, there are possibilities for moments of both detailed focus and wider-scale immersion.”
 (Paul Margree) Each recording is an entire concert given by THE SEEN spanning the years 2005 to 2009.
 This product page is only for Volume 1, but you can buy the whoe set at a reduced price here.
 Volume I: THE SEEN // JACKSONS LANE, LONDON 04.06.2005 Mark Wastell : double bassRhodri Davies : harpMatt Davis : laptopDavid Toop : laptopLee Gamble : laptopBenedict Drew : laptopPhil Durrant : laptop

-ARCHIVE : Volume I – THE SEEN
+THE SEEN – ARCHIVE : Volume I

+Available as a 320k MP3 or 16bit FLAC download.
 Mark Wastell has been organising larger formations of musicians, collectively known as THE SEEN, for over 10 years.
 Using predominantly improvised material with occasional instructions or themes distributed to individual musicians just prior to performance.
 No formation has ever been repeated, THE SEEN never stays static.
 Register of previous participants include Tetuzi Akiyama, Mattin, Michael Duch, Graham Halliwell, Andrea Neumann, Rhodri Davies, Paul Hood, Takehiro Nishide, Annette Krebs, Lee Gamble, Matt Davis, Joe Williamson, Wolfgang Fuchs, Burkhard Beins, Tomas Korber, Paul Abbott, Ben Owen, Jonathan McHugh, Jane Dickson, Olie Brice, Dimitra Lazaridou-Chatzigoga, Bertrand Denzler, Angharad Davies, David Toop, Chris Burn, Richard Sanderson, Dominic Lash, Yoni Silver, Graham MacKeachan, John Butcher and Jason Kahn.
 “With The Seen, everything is up for grabs.
 Even the act of listening – so sacrosanct in the world of improvisation – becomes problematized, for in such a tapestry of sound and silence how can one process what’s happening at any one moment?
 Yet this impossibility of total response provides opportunities to form clusters within the whole, that break apart and reform in different configurations as things develop.
 For listeners, too, there are possibilities for moments of both detailed focus and wider-scale immersion.”
 (Paul Margree) Each recording is an entire concert given by THE SEEN spanning the years 2005 to 2009.
 You can buy the whole series for £20, or each individually for £6.
 If you are a Cafe OTO member, download each volume seperately to receive your usual discounts.
 Volume I THE SEEN // JACKSONS LANE, LONDON 04.06.2005Mark Wastell : double bassRhodri Davies : harpMatt Davis : laptopDavid Toop : laptopLee Gamble : laptopBenedict Drew : laptopPhil Durrant : laptop Buy Volume I individually --- Volume IITHE SEEN // TEATERHUSET AVANT GARDEN, TRONDHEIM, NORWAY 12.05.2006Mark Wastell : tam tamWolfgang Fuchs : record playersBertrand Denzler : saxophonesAngharad Davies : violinBurkhard Beins : percussionGraham Halliwell : feedback saxophoneTomas Korber : electronicsBenedict Drew : electronicsDominic Lash : double bass Buy Volume II individually --- Volume IIITHE SEEN // RED ROSE THEATRE, LONDON 15.11.2007Mark Wastell : double bassDominic Lash : double bassJoe Williamson : double bassMatthew Lovett : double bassAshley John Long : double bassMatt Davis : laptopDavid Toop : laptopLee Gamble : laptopBenedict Drew : laptopPhil Durrant : laptop Buy Volume III individually --- Volume IVTHE SEEN // CAFE OTO, LONDON 19.02.2009Mark Wastell : tam tam & shrutti boxMatt Davis : trumpetPhil Durrant : maschineDominic Lash : double bassPhil Julian : analogue electronicsPaul Abbott : electronics Buy Volume IV individually --- Volume VTHE SEEN // CAFE OTO, LONDON 26.06.2009Mark Wastell : tam tamJohn Butcher : acoustic & feedback saxophoneDominic Lash : double bassMatt Davis : trumpetJane Dickson : piano, electronics Phil Durrant : maschinePhil Julian : electronicsJonathan McHugh : analogue synthesiserPaul Abbott : electronicsBenedict Drew : Roland 101, electronicsBen Owen : shortwave radio Buy Volume V individually

 THE SEEN – ARCHIVE : VOLUMES I - V : 2005 to 2009